Mohd-abdallah/alx-higher_level_programming/README.md

-### This Repository contains porject that has been done with Python.
+### This Repository contains porjects that has been done with Python.